visheshraghuvanshi/hashnode/clwt7kyyj000809mi7555crjq.md

 ## Creative Methods and Approaches Used in Innovation Management

-### Introduction to Creative Methods in Innovation Management

 Innovation management requires creative methods and approaches to foster new ideas and implement effective solutions.
 Creativity is the backbone of innovation, enabling organizations to solve problems, meet customer needs, and stay competitive in dynamic markets.

 ### Brainstorming